 By this time, we were out of breath.
 The heat had taken its toll.
 We walked back to the park near the Krishna butterball.
 It was surrounded by dozens of people wanting to take selfies.

 The queue for selfies just kept getting bigger, so we decided to leave for an early lunch.

 Secrets of Mahabalipuram

 Much of history is debatable.
 It is said history is written by the victors.
 The knowledge I have gathered is mostly from guides and some historical books.
 I have tried my best, but it is quite possible that my interpretations might not be correct.

 As we walked back to my car, the local shops had opened.
 The town is lined with these shops selling beautiful life-sized stone statues.
 Along with local delicacies, one can also find bakeries.
-I purchased a souvenir, smaller in size, that would fit with my other souvenirs that I have procured from over the world.
+Sunbathing is one of the must-do activities at Mamallapuram beach.
+Mamallapuram beach offers visitors a rare combination of historical significance and natural splendor.

-The ancient tradition of stone carving is still alive in the region, and rhythmic sounds of hammer and chisel on stone afford a glimpse of how these monuments, rock-cut caves and sculptures came into being, almost fifteen centuries ago.
+The ancient tradition of stone carving is still alive in the region, and rhythmic sounds of hammer and chisel on stone afford a glimpse of how these monuments, rock-cut caves, and sculptures came into being, almost fifteen centuries ago.

 Thanks for reading.
 Please leave me a comment if you liked the post or follow my story as I try to explain the curious case of Krishna’s Butterball.